 - 1. Without minimizing the importance of generally accepted issues, the District and the Federation agree to foster dispassionate, unprejudiced, scientific studies of academic issues in an atmosphere free from bias and prejudice. - 2.
 The educator shall serve as an impartial moderator and shall not attempt either directly or indirectly to limit or control the opinion of one's students on academic issues.
-It is the intent of this policy that the educator shall foster the study of such issues rather than teach particular viewpoints in regard to them.

-- 3. Freedom to teach is essential to the accomplishment of the District's goals.
-Therefore, educators have the right and responsibility to exercise their professional judgment, within the limits of the above guidelines, in initiating and actively pursuing consideration of academic issues. - 4.
-Educators must inform the principal of guest speakers appearing in their classrooms. - 5.
-A method of involvement of educators shall be provided at the school and District level when complaints are received on issues that fall within Article 5, F. A copy of recommendations made at the District level shall be provided to the President. - 6.
+It is the intent of this policy that the educator shall foster the study of such issues rather than teach particular viewpoints in regard to them. - 3.
+A method of involvement of educators shall be provided at the school and District level when complaints are received on issues that fall within Article 5, F. A copy of recommendations made at the District level shall be provided to the President. - 4.
 In the event the principal believes that an educator's presentation (oral, written, or visual) of a controversial issue falls outside the Board's Controversial Issues and Outside Speakers Guidelines, the principal will so advise the educator, discuss the basis of their objections and recommend an alternative approach to the issue.
 The educator shall adopt the principal's recommendation pending mediation of the dispute by the Superintendent, or their designee.
-The mediation shall be conducted within two (2) working days of the date the controversy arose. - 7.
-Fidelity refers to the intensity and accuracy with which core instruction and connected interventions are implemented.
-Using a program with fidelity means teaching all essential (research-based) components of a program and using professional judgment to differentiate in order to meet the needs of individual students.
-This may mean that educators need to supplement with additional materials to reinforce skills and concepts. - 8.
-The Common Core State Standards (CCSS), standards-based teaching practices, and the relation to APS programs and practices. - a.
+The mediation shall be conducted within two (2) working days of the date the controversy arose. - 5.
+The Common Core State Standards (CCSS), Stem Ready, NM Adopted Standards and standardsbased teaching practices, and the relation to APS programs and practices. - a.
 The District and the Federation agree that the CCSS will be the foundation of instruction for all APS students. - b.
 Both parties believe that educators must collectively and collaboratively use appropriate methods and materials to help students develop conceptual understanding that leads to proficiency in the CCSS. - c.
 Both parties affirm that all educational programs must be sensitive to the needs and aspirations of students and that all students in APS must have equal access to the CCSS. - d.
-The following clarifications are intended to support the above statements: - 1) Educators have the responsibility to teach to the standards.
+The following clarifications are intended to support the above statements: - 1.)
+Educators have the responsibility to teach to the standards.
 All instructional programs can be used with the CCSS.
-Educators have the discretion to augment the District-approved curricular programs.
-Educators may also adjust the pacing and scope and sequence of District-approved curricular programs to align with the CCSS. - 2) As educators use the CCSS to plan, they rely on district-provided texts and programs or they may develop curricula using a variety of texts, programs, and resources that they determine are appropriate based on their professional expertise, experience and knowledge of their students.
-All curricula used must be clearly tied to the standards for the particular subject and grade level. - 3) Tier II and III intervention programs, while more prescriptive by nature, are one of the instructional tools used to teach to the CCSS.
-Additional tools and resources may be utilized to meet the CCSS. - 4) Principals and staffs are encouraged to analyze school practices to ensure they are still relevant as APS moves toward adopting the CCSS at all grades.
-For example: Baldrige is no longer a district-supported program.
-Continuing with Baldrige, CCI, Continuous Improvement, PDSA, and Goal Teams is at the discretion of the Instructional Council.
+Educators have the discretion to augment the Districtapproved curricular programs.
+Educators may also adjust the pacing and scope and sequence of District-approved curricular programs to align with the CCSS.